dpshade22/CanvasNotionAPI/README.txt

 1. Set up account if haven't already
 2. Create a new page
+3. Create a new Notion integration
-3. Share the page with the public Integration
+4. Share the page with a workspace integration
-4. Copy the page ID
+5. Copy the page ID

 Create a User class with all the necessary tokens and you can now call the functions to populate your Notion database